Angel (1987 film): Cast

+Production

+According to action director Tony Leung Siu Hung, Teresa Woo only did the script, Ivan Lai was the director.

 Reception

 The film has been considered "disappointing" in retrospective reviews due to fewer action sequences than in later entries in the genre.
 The Encyclopedia of Martial Arts Movies gave a rating of two and a half out of four and said the editing is "choppy" and there are too many gunfights but what little martial arts the film has was described as "great".
 The Hong Kong Filmography gave a rating of seven out of ten and wrote: "Angel is a superior girls-with-guns action fest that is almost stolen by its colorful villainess."
 Cinema magazine gave a rating of three out of five and said the film has weak action and the heroines lack charisma.
 Blu-ray.com reviewed the Blu-ray version by Vinegar Syndrome and gave it a positive review.
 They praised action scenes and the score but criticized the characterizations.

 The book Reel Knockouts noted the film as an example of a trope when violent women appear as film villains, they are more violent than their male counterparts.